jzxhuang/nextjs-discord-bot/README.md

-# NextBot: Next.js Discord Bot Template that runs 100% at the Edge Runtime
+# NextBot: Next.js Discord Bot Template that runs 100% at the Edge

 NextBot is a template for building and deploying a Discord bot with Next.js.
 It's configured to run fully at the edge, delivering lightning-fast responses with no cold starts.